elyas-ely/drukhanWithPsql/toto.md

 ================ TODO TASKS ==============
 1: admin should get all rejected, approved, pending car posts
-2: sold out in sponsor should update the catch
+2: likes are not working for sponsored user profile screen
+3: suggestions search result should filer in the backend

 .
 .